 *Have a voluntary board of directors

 The local EFSP Coordinating Board is made up of representatives from the United Way of North Central Iowa, the Red Cross, the Salvation Army, Catholic Charities, Adas Israel Synagogue, the local Ministerial Association, members of the Boards of Supervisors from each of the seven counties and consumer representatives.
-For further information contact: Jade Miller at 641-423-8993 Extension 29 or by email: firstname.lastname@example.org.
+For further information contact: Amy Hoffman at 641-423-8993 Extension 29 or by email: firstname.lastname@example.org.

 Iowa Workforce Development Rapid Response Team provides a coordinated and “rapid” community response to the employees of local businesses and industrial operations when plants are facing massive lay-offs or business closings.
 North Iowa Community Action Organization serves along with representatives from the Iowa Workforce Development Center, North Iowa Area Community College, the Iowa Department of Human Services, and Consumer Credit Counseling.
 Team members meet with groups of employees to provide information about community resources that will be available to them during and after the unemployment process.